Faerie Solitaire

 Faerie Solitaire is a video game created and developed by independent video game developer and publisher Subsoap.
 The game was released 15 March 2009.
 This game mixes solitaire elements with fantasy and role-playing game elements.

 Faerie Solitaire won The Wall Street Journals Gamehouse "Most Addictive Game" in 2010.

 Faerie Solitaire Remastered was released on November 22, 2017.
+A sequel to the game, Faerie Solitaire Dire, was released September 7, 2020.